Pinball (1984 video game): Gameplay

+Development

+The hardest part of the development process was collision detection.
+Due to the limited computing power available an approximation was used treating a curved surface as a series of squares.

 Re-releases

 Pinball was re-released on NES in 1985, and for the Family Computer Disk System on May 30, 1989.

-In the 1990s, Pinball was exclusively re-released in Germany with new box and manual art under the "Classic Serie" label.
+In the 1990s, Pinball was exclusively re-released in Germany with new box and manual art under the "Classic Series" label.

 The game is unlockable within the 2001 games Dōbutsu no Mori for the Nintendo 64 and its GameCube port, Animal Crossing.
 The latter can be played on a Game Boy Advance via a link cable.
 In 2002, Pinball was re-released for the e-Reader on the Game Boy Advance.

 Pinball was released on Virtual Console for the Wii on November 19, 2006 in North America, December 2 in Japan, and December 15 in PAL region, and on Wii U on October 24, 2013.
 It was released via the Nintendo Classics service on May 26, 2022.
 The arcade version was released by Hamster Corporation as part of their Arcade Archives series on the Nintendo Switch on August 30, 2019.

 Reception

 Pinball received mixed reviews.
 German magazine Power Play said that although the game was fun, it was not worth its price at the time, and thought it should be cheaper.
 French publication Tilt praised the speed of the game, but noted the games drawbacks in having limited multiplayer support and the odd physics glitch.
 Corbie Dillard from Nintendo Life stated that for 500 Wii Points, "you'd be hard-pressed to find a better game for those times when you just need a quick and simple pinball fix without a lot of bells & whistles".

 In Japan, Game Machine listed VS. Pinball as the 24th most successful table arcade unit of September 1984.

+Over 1 million units were sold.